Guide to choosing the best sports headphones.

 The Sony WF-SP800N have a battery life of nine hours of continuous playback at medium volumes and with active noise cancellation.
 Like most True Wireless headphones, they come with a carrying case/charging base.
 The case gives you an additional nine hours, giving you a total autonomy of 18 hours in Bluetooth mode.

 The WF-SP800N is one of the best Bluetooth sports headphones on the market.
 They are comfortable, attractive, and stay in place during any activity.
 The sound quality is not the best on the market, but you can use them anywhere.
-Have we set your teeth on edge?
-Find the best prices on Amazon Spain.
+Intrigued?
+Find the best prices on Amazon.

 JBL Reflect Flow Pro Sport